CTJMID/CV/README.md

  <br />

+### **Managing Director**
-### **Fowlmere Pubs Ltd - The Chequers, Fowlmere (April 2017 to May 2019)**
+#### **Fowlmere Pubs Ltd - The Chequers, Fowlmere (April 2017 to May 2019)**

-#### **Managing Director**
+As the sole company director:

+- negotiated purchase of the lease for my business venue, dealt with finaceers, and creditors and oversaw a budgeted renovation in order to establish my buisness
+- developed my business at my site by overseeing all operations, including recruitment, people development, marketing and customer relations, resulting in monthly agrregate profit.
-As the sole company director, I established, developed and eventually sold my business for at 120% of the purchase price, making considerable profit.
+- sold my business lease for 120% of the purchase price, making considerable profit.

-My skills in analytical problem solving, innovation, delegation, team development and leadership were put to the test, and it was essential that I used these, and improved upon them with an adaptable and resilient approach, in order to operate and grow the business.
+My skills in analytical problem solving, innovation, delegation, team development and leadership were put to the test; it was essential that I used these, and improved upon them with an adaptable and resilient approach, in order to operate and grow the business.

  <br />

+### **General Manager/ Multi-site Manager**
-### **The Three Tuns, Ashwell (August 2013 - April 2019)**
+#### **The Three Tuns, Ashwell (August 2013 - April 2019)**
-#### **General Manager - Multi-site Manager**

 My time at The Three Tuns consolidated my introductory experience to management and business operations.